dominique-mueller/json-bundler/README.md

 **Notice that:**

 - Referenced files get merged in at the place they got referenced
+- Files are included, no matter if they are `json` or `json5`, no matter if they exist within the project or come from a library
 - The `home/title` has the value of the `src/app/en.json` file, and not the value defined in `src/app/pages/home.json` - the "parent" (aka the referencee) always has higher priority than the referenced file during merge